questdb/questdb.io/docs/reference/function/date-time.md

 **Examples:**

-- Convert a unix timestamp in milliseconds in the `Europe/Berlin` timezone to UTC
+- Convert a unix timestamp in milliseconds from the `Europe/Berlin` timezone to UTC

 ```questdb-sql